Advertiser Disclosure

 Tom Bradley International Terminal B check-in.
 Image Credit: Los Angeles International Airport

 The ticketing desks are on level 3 for many international airlines, including British Airways, Emirates, and Lufthansa.
-Once checked in, passengers need to take the escalator/elevator to level 4 to pass through security.
-Passport control is also located on level 3 (inside the secure area) for international arrivals.
+Once checked in, passengers must take the escalator or elevator to level 4 to pass through security.
+Passport control is also on level 3 (inside the secure area) for international arrivals.

 Tom Bradley International Terminal B Departures